-Request means a request in writing pursuant to section 30S(1) of the Act which Chorus receives from an Access Seeker to make the UCLL and UCLF Backhaul includes:
+Request means a request in writing pursuant to section 30S(1) of the Act which

+Chorus receives from an Access Seeker to make the UCLF Backhaul to restrict or otherwise withdraw the right to use the UCLF (a)

-Service available on the UCLL and UCLF Backhaul Terms.
+Service available on the UCLF Backhaul Terms.

-Suspend and Suspension
+Suspend and Suspension includes:

-- to restrict or otherwise withdraw the right to use the UCLL and UCLF Backhaul Service or any part of the UCLL and UCLF Backhaul Service; and - (b) to refuse any order for the UCLL and UCLF Backhaul Service.
+Backhaul Service or any part of the UCLF Backhaul Service; and means the New Zealand Telecommunications Carriers' Forum or its successor body.

+(b) to refuse any order for the UCLF Backhaul Service.